 Share and Enjoy !

-Have you ever found yourself needing to add dynamic data to an object within a Power Automate Flow?
-For a Flow I built recently for a client (link to blog here), I had a need to gather both static and dynamic data for my output.
-Static data was simple to add, but dynamic was a little harder at first.
-Now that I know how to though, I find it’s a fairly simple thing to do.
-Hopefully, this blog will make it clear and simple for you as well.
+For a Flow I built recently for a client (link to blog here), I had a need to gather both static and dynamic data to be used in my CSV output.
+Of course, the static data was simple to add, but figuring out how to add a dynamic property with its associated value was a little harder for me.
+It’s pretty easy now that I know how though, so thought I’d better document it before I forget all I’ve learned. 😊

 Handling Dynamic Properties in a Power Automate Flow

-We also need a variable that will be used to hold our data.
-This should be set as an Object type and initialized to an empty object.
-It is important to note that an object variable should always be initialized to an empty object using ‘{}’ and not a blank value like we do with most of our variables, as an object cannot be acted upon if null.
+We also need a variable that will be used to hold our populated data.
+This should be set to an Object type and initialized to an empty object.
+It is important to note that an object variable should always be initialized using ‘{}’ and not with a blank value as we do with most of our variables, as an object cannot be acted upon if null.

 I also added an Integer type variable – dummyFieldValue (not shown) – that I’m using for generating field values.

-Let’s break it down.
+Let’s break it down

 addProperty(variables(‘detailsObject’), item(), variables(‘dummyFieldValue’))

-• variables(‘dummyFieldValue’) – The value associated with the property, in this case, our dummy variable, but usually something pulled from SharePoint or another data source
+• variables(‘dummyFieldValue’) – The value associated with the property, in this case, our dummy variable but usually something pulled from SharePoint or another data source

 removeProperty(variables(‘detailsObject’),’EndDate’)